 10. Wild One

 Sometimes simple works best.
-Like Wild One—a brand dedicated to making pet products—a clear and straightforward approach to what you do, who you do it for, and what problem you solve can do the trick.
+Like Wild One—a brand dedicated to making pet products—which offers a clear and straightforward approach to what it does, who it does it for, and what problem it solves.

 Wild One does a great job of weaving the notion of “simplicity” throughout its copy and brand images.
 The clean approach to design with muted colors and short text help drive the point home.
-Much like Wild One, a simple approach to your About page might work best.
+Much like Wild One, a simple approach to your About page might work best for your brand.

 BOOM!’s straightforward approach to its About page works.
 Why?
 Because it’s designed for conversions.
 It clearly states who its product is designed for, what it values, and how the brand got started by solving a problem for aging women.

-The biggest takeaway from BOOM!’s approach to its About Us page is that it sets a See Our Products CTA above the fold.
-It’s safe to assume this approach does a solid job of redirecting traffic to where it matters: its product pages.
+The biggest takeaway from BOOM!’s approach is that it sets a See Our Products CTA high on the page.
+It’s safe to assume this approach does a solid job of sending shoppers to its product pages.

 Like BOOM!, try experimenting with your CTA.
 There’s no hard rule that says your CTA needs to live at the bottom of your About page.
 Consider placing it near the top as part of your introduction.
-Have it stand out like BOOM!’s fuchsia button by ensuring your call to action is hard to miss.
+Have it stand out by ensuring your call to action is hard to miss.

 Lunya uses a video to showcase its careful approach to detail, construction, and quality.
 This goes along with the “show don’t tell” strategy that can make an About Us page so powerful.